 The article below assumes you only want to send one email with the survey link to your participants.
-However, we also offer Advanced Outreaches, which enables you to send a series of related survey emails (head's up email, reminder email, thank you email, etc.) as part of one Adv.
-Outreach.
+However, we also offer Programs, which enables you to send a series of related survey emails (head's up email, reminder email, thank you email, etc.) as part of one Program.

 Regardless of which distribution option you choose, the survey’s recipients must be contacts in Salesforce, as well as Gainsight.
 Salesforce contacts also need to be tied to Accounts in order for their responses to be tracked properly.
 The best way to ensure your contacts are synced between Salesforce and Gainsight is to create a rule.
 For more information, see the article Use Rules to Load to SFDC Object of MDA Subject Area.

 IMPORTANT: Keep in mind, after a survey is published, you can’t change the email service to another option.
 Selecting your distribution method is a key decision in the survey configuration process.